-Winter weddings offer extra special opportunities that the busy summer season doesn’t: snowy romantic backdrops, a valid reason to serve mulled wine, residual holiday cheer, and probably a really good deal on your venue (yeah, we gotchu).
-But the chillier temps also bring a unique moment to take more liberties, sartorially speaking, because it’s layering season—or what we like to think of as the the Most Wonderful Time of the Year (to put together an outfit).
+Winter weddings offer extra special opportunities that the busy summer season doesn’t: snowy romantic backdrops, a valid reason to serve mulled wine, residual holiday cheer, and probably a really good deal on your venue (yeah, we got you).
+But the chillier temperatures also bring a unique moment to take more liberties, sartorially speaking, because it’s layering season—or what we like to think of as the Most Wonderful Time of the Year (to put together an outfit).

 Layering offers enhancements and solutions to your wedding day ensemble, whether you’re looking for a more conservative option for the ceremony, you have a walk from your grand entrance from the car (or sleigh) to the front door, or maybe there’s a drafty ventilation system in the castle you’ve booked for your big day.
 Or maybe you just want to bring the drama and glamour to your stroll down the aisle because there are so many chic layers to elevate your wedding day look (or looks) to meet all types of style preferences.